MeesterMarcus/simple-web-crawler/README.md

 immediate domain to display its links and images.

 ### How to use
+1. Open project in IDE of choice
+2. Compile maven with `mvn clean install`
-1. Compile the Java program providing the url as a command line argument
+3. Create a run configuration and pass the url as argument (example: https://www.cnet.com
+4. Run program